wtrmrk/logseq/pages/Bones.md

 			- Just opened my [[Airtable]] account and I would like to use it.
 		- [[Mar 10th, 2022]]
 			- Good afternoon.
 			- Saw a video about oscillating tool.
-I think it'll be the first tool I'll buy.
+I think it'll be the first tool I'll buy.d
 			- I'm slow today.
 I finished one hundred eleven records for yesterday.
 			- 7:35 pm Just finished with fifty seven records.
 Need to be more efficient.
 		- [[Mar 11th, 2022]]